TeamAIRE/ancestral_interactome_inference/readme.md

 ```
 1: present / 0: absent

-          -- 1 X--O (edge present in the network of this species)
+          -- 1 X--O (edge present in the interactome of this species)
        --|
-      |   -- 1 X--O (edge present in the network of this species)
+      |   -- 1 X--O (edge present in the interactome of this species)
     --|
    |  |   -- 0
  --|   --|
    |      -- 0
    |
-    -------- 1 X--O (edge present in the network of this species)
+    -------- 1 X--O (edge present in the interactome of this species)
 ```

 Returns the evolutionary history of the edge along the tree inferred by parsimony.
-This allows ancestral networks inferences.
+This allows ancestral interactomes inference.

 ```
           -- 1 X--O